devenkulkarni/Neuvector-scripts/README.md

 export NV_version=<Mention the version to which NV cluster is to be updated>
 export reg=<registry-name:port>   // Mention port if necessary.
 ```
+Note:
-Note: You can copy the token and url from openshift console under username --> copy login command
+1. You can copy the token and url from openshift console under username --> copy login command
+2. Make sure the user has `cluster-admin` role assigned.

 Download the `nv-upgrade.sh` file and to run it you need to pass above variables as arguments.